anadamastor/bot_mars/README.md

 # Robot on Mars
 https://bot-mars.vercel.app/

 This project simulates a robot moving on a grid, taking commands for movement and rotation.
-It allows the user to input commands and see the robot animate its movement on the grid, respecting boundaries and grid size.
+It allows to input commands and see the robot animate on the grid, respecting boundaries and grid size.

 ## Prerequisites